As of 31/05/20 all authors are still with LH&G.

 The presumption is that copyright will vest initially in the author of the work.

-Copyright is deemed to be transferred to the person who commissioned the work or the author’s employer when a work is commissioned by a person under a contract of service or apprenticeship or created in the course of the author’s employment subject to any agreement between the parties excluding or limiting such transfer.
+Copyright is deemed to be transferred by operation of law to the person who commissioned the work or the author’s employer when a work is commissioned by a person who is not the author’s employer under a contract of service or apprenticeship or created in the course of the author’s employment subject to any agreement between the parties excluding or limiting such transfer.

 The person registered as the owner in the Register of Industrial Designs.